The creativity of author, designer, broadcaster Ben Arogundade

-A BEAUTY AMBIGUOUS: Music celebrity Beyoncé Knowles epitomises America's racial melting pot.
-The singer's light skin and straight hair mean that many of her fans are unsure whether she is black, white or of so-called mixed race.
-Questions about her heritage and nationality are played out online, where there are thousands of monthly searches about her ethnicity.
+ETHNICITY AMBIGUOUS: Beyoncé Knowles epitomises America's racial melting pot.
+The singer's light skin and straight hair mean that many fans are unsure whether she is black, white or of so-called mixed race.
+Questions about her heritage and nationality are played out online, where there are thousands of monthly searches about her ethnic background.
 2,000 Internet users per month ask, “Is Beyoncé black?”

 HER HAIR IS BLONDE and straight, and her skin is light, but yet tanned.
-Is she black, white or mixed race?
+Is she black, white, bi-racial or Other?
 And what nationality is she?
 African American, Native American, Puerto Rican, Jamaican?
-These are just some of the questions people around the world ponder as they gaze at the cross-racial enigma that is Beyoncé Knowles’ beauty.
+These are just some of the wide variety of questions people around the world ponder as they gaze at the cross-racial enigma that is Beyoncé Knowles’ beauty.

-This curiosity is played out across the Internet, where thousands of online fans type questions about Beyoncé’s race, ethnicity and nationality into the browsers of their smartphones and computers.
-For example, according to Google’s stats, 2,000 Internet users per month ask, “Is Beyoncé black?”
-Another 200 per month ask, “Is Beyoncé full black?”
+This curiosity is played out on the Internet, where thousands of fans Google questions about the singer's race, ethnicity and nationality.
+For example, according to the tech giant's stats, 2,000 Internet users per month ask, “Is Beyoncé black?”
+Another 1,000 per month ask, “Is Beyoncé full black?”
 The total number of search queries about the singer's heritage and background add up to over 100,000 per year.

 BEYONCE’S ETHNICITY AND NATIONALITY